Djiit/action-renovate/README.md

 # action-renovate
-Renovate as a Github Action
+Renovate as a GitHub Action